acidburn0zzz/orgs-docs/roles-and-privileges.md

 # Roles and Privileges

-This page will give you a top-level overview of the roles and privileges you can assign to members of your Organization.
+This page will give you a top-level overview of the roles and privileges you can assign to Members of your Organization.

 <hr/>

 Organizations allow you to manage the privileges of multiple contributors.
-Roles allow you to assign members of your Organization the ability to manage different aspects of the Organization.
+Roles allow you to assign Members of your Organization the ability to manage different aspects of the Organization.

 There are several types of management in an Organization: